 Bull vs bear market scenario: here is our game plan

 Fear has to be avoided under any circumstance when it comes to investing.
-It is a detestable emotion that just sucks you dry.
+It is a detestable emotion that sucks you dry.
 It takes and gives nothing back in return.
 When the crowd panics, one should resist the urge to become one with fear and the crowd.
 We are not in the jungle and fear is a useless emotion when it comes to making money in the markets.
-Get rid of it or it will get rid of you.
+Please get rid of it or it will get rid of you.
 Fear is a parasitic emotion; the only good parasite is a dead parasite.
 So shoot to kill when it comes to fear

 To break even for the year, the Dow only needs to trade approximately 600 points higher.
 If examines the entire journey (up and down) the Dow traversed from August to Oct, the count comes in at roughly 5000 points.
 Examined from this angle, 600 points does not amount to that much; the Dow still has roughly three months to achieve this objective.